emdonahue/svec/README.md

 	negate - Negates a vector
-	neighbors - Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm - Computes the Euclidean norm of a vector, or an entry-wise Euclidean norm of a matrix scale - Scale all elements by a constant sqrt - Elementwise square root
+	neighbors - Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm - Computes the Euclidean norm of a vector, or an entry-wise Euclidean norm of a matrix row - Filters by rows where the leftmost column matches DIMENSION and returns an N-1 matrix by removing that dimension. scale - Scale all elements by a constant sparse - Removes 0 valued dimensions to create sparse vector or matrix sqrt - Elementwise square root
 	square - Elementwise square
 	sum - Sums all elements and returns a constant